This website provides the information you need before your Tulane Advantage program begins.

 On behalf of your Tulane professors, I want to connect with you to ensure your transition into the Tulane Advantage summer program is as smooth as possible.
 Here is how we can start building our community and getting to know one another:

 While the Tulane Advantage program consists of six courses, such as Global Discourse, Inclusive Speech, and the Exploration of Majors, each uses examples from the Tulane Reading Project text.
 These courses build into your Fall grades which will fulfill core requirements toward graduation in Global Perspectives and Race & Inclusion.
-We will enroll all Tulane Advantage students directly into the EAPP 1000 course and the EAPP 1050 course for the 2021 Fall sections, which will fulfill these two core requirements.
-We will discuss this more once the program begins on July 12.
+We will enroll all Tulane Advantage students directly into the EAPP 1000 course and the EAPP 1050 course for the 2023 Fall sections, which will fulfill these two core requirements.
+We will discuss this more once the program begins.